Feez/PredDoc/README.md

 )
 ```

-Now the target selector will always choose the best target, holding those with the `big gay` to a higher priority.
+Now the target selector will always choose the best target, holding those with the `crazyBuff420` to a higher priority.

 Additionally, you can choose not to load your custom mode to the menu and can just pass the table into `GetTargets` as the `TargetMode` parameter.
 ```lua